daodu-tobi/HR-Performance-Analysis--EXCEL/README.md

 - Analysis

-  - Calculation of total employee in the company using card visual for the dislay
+  - Calculation of total employee in the company using card visual for the display

   - calculation of total male and female employees with their respective percentage